 Forging

-Forging – Metals and forgeable materials are hammered of pressed at a variety of temperatures while in a solid state.
-Deformation is designed to both create a bulk shape conforming to the shape of the end product and assure metallurgical integrity, creating targeted microstructure to produce the ultimate physical properties of a given material.
+Forging involves metals and forgeable materials being hammered or pressed at a variety of temperatures while in a solid state.
+Deformation is designed to both create a bulk shape conforming to the shape of the end product and assure metallurgical integrity.
+The process creates a targeted microstructure to produce the ultimate physical properties of a given material.

 Forging Commonalities to Casting and Powder Metal: